Grigore13/Check_site/README.md

 Saves the HTTP status code for each site in status.txt Easy to use and extend

 #Installation
 1.Clone the repository:
   git cline https://......

-2.Create and activate a virtual environment python -m venv venv or python3 -m venv venv source venv/bin/activate -> for Linux/Mac venv/Scripts/activate -> for Windows
+2.Create and activate a virtual environment: python -m venv venv or python3 -m venv venv source venv/bin/activate -> for Linux/Mac venv/Scripts/activate -> for Windows